jackhman/sergio-martin-rubio-site/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 | `[<type>]!` | Not Null list      |
 | `[<type>!]!` | Not Null list of Not Null Elements      |

-Here's you have an example:
+Here you have an example:

 ```graphql
 type Hotel {